Quintoneee/azure-network-protocols/README.md

   <img src="https://i.imgur.com/6HM3nvR.jpeg" height="50%" width="50%" alt="SSH Traffic"/>
 </p>
 <p>
-Here we are filtering traffic for four different protocols RDP, DNS, and DHCP.
-Watching the traffic being sent and recieved from private ip addresses/ip addresses.
-For RDP you can either type just RDP or tcp.port==3389.
-For DNS which is tcp and udp port 53, typing DNS will work.
+Here, we are filtering traffic for four different protocols: RDP, DNS, and DHCP.
+Watching the traffic being sent and received from private IP addresses/IP addresses.
+For RDP, you can either type just RDP or tcp.port==3389.
+For DNS, which is TCP and UDP port 53, typing DNS will work.
 Lastly, for DHCP typing udp.port==68 and udp.port==67 will work as well.
-For SSH you can just type in SSH and that will work.
+For SSH, you can just type in SSH and that will work.
 </p>
 <br />